+Benefits

-- ■Benefits - Adding new operations is easy - Related behavior isn't spread over the classes defining the object structure; it's localized in a visitor.
-Unrelated sets of behavior are partitioned in their own visitor subclasses. - ☐ Visitors can accumulate state as they visit each element in the object structure.
-Without a visitor, this state would have to be passed as extra arguments to the operations that perform the traversal. - Liabilities - □ Adding new ConcreteElement classes is hard.
+- Adding new operations is easy - Related behavior isn't spread over the classes defining the object structure; it's localized in a visitor.
+Unrelated sets of behavior are partitioned in their own visitor subclasses. - Visitors can accumulate state as they visit each element in the object structure.
+Without a visitor, this state would have to be passed as extra arguments to the operations that perform the traversal.

+Liabilities

+- Adding new ConcreteElement classes is hard.
 Each new ConcreteElement gives rise to a new abstract operation on Visitor and a corresponding implementation in every ConcreteVisitor class. - □ The ConcreteElement interface must be powerful enough to let visitors do their job.
 You may be forced to provide public operations that access an element's internal state, which may compromise its encapsulation

-- Model View Controller
+□ Model - View - Controller

-- Interactive applications with a flexible humancomputer interface.
+Interactive applications with a flexible human-computer interface.

-- □ Data Access Pattern

-- encapsulate data access and manipulation in a separate layer

-- ☐ Filter
+Filter

-- filter a set of objects
+filter a set of objects

+□Problem

-- The same information is presented differently in different windows, for example, in a bar or pie chart. - ■The display and behavior of the application must reflect data manipulations immediately. - □ Changes to the user interface should be easy, and even possible at run-time. - □ Supporting different 'look and feel' standards or porting the user interface should not affect code in the core of the application
+- □ The same information is presented differently in different windows, for example, in a bar or pie chart. - The display and behavior of the application must reflect data manipulations immediately. - Changes to the user interface should be easy, and even possible at run-time. - Supporting different 'look and feel' standards or porting the user interface should not affect code in the core of the application